amgc3/primes-table/readme.md

 # Primes Table Generator

-I am building a little app that takes numeric input, n, and an operator, either * or + from a user and outputs a multiplication/addition table of n prime numbers.
+I am building a little app that takes numeric input, n, and an operator, either * or + from the command line and outputs a multiplication/addition table of n prime numbers.

 ---
 To test, clone this repository.\